Part 1: Cloudflare ZTNA — Web Filtering

 The following settings should be enabled for http policies to be effective.

-- TLS Inspection
+TLS Inspection

 By default, Gateway will only inspect HTTP traffic through port 80.
 Additionally, if you turn on TLS decryption, Gateway will inspect HTTPS traffic through port 443.
+Cloudflare Docs

 Traffic Proxy

 With Cloudflare Gateway, you can log and filter DNS, network, and HTTP traffic from devices running the WARP client.
 This includes traffic to the public Internet and traffic directed to your private network.
 DNS filtering is enabled by default since the WARP client sends DNS queries to Cloudflare’s public DNS resolver, 1.1.1.1.
 To enable network and HTTP filtering, you will need to allow Cloudflare Gateway to proxy that traffic.
+Cloudflare Docs

-Terraform creates a Gateway HTTP Policy in your Cloudflare Zero Trust account.
-Head over to Zero Trust → Traffic Policies → Firewall Policies → HTTP and you should see it listed there.
+Head over to Zero Trust → Traffic Policies → Firewall Policies → HTTP and you should see Firewall HTTP Policy listed there.
+It also configures the following settings —

 - A TLS certificate and enables TLS Inspection